Teaching 2024 (The Arendt Years)

 I currently teach in two of the Freie Universität’s international programmes, Fubis and the European Studies Programme.

-In 2023 I’ve developed a brand new course for both programmes currently entitled ‘The Spectre of Revolution: Resistance and Protest in Post-War Europe 1953 – 1989’.
+In 2023 I developed a brand new course for both programmes currently entitled ‘Rebels, Radicals, Revolutionaries: Resistance and Protest in Post-War Europe 1953 – 1989’.
 In this course I examine the emergence of mainly youth-led resistance and protest movements in post-World War II Europe on both sides of the Iron Curtain, and attempt to understand their origins, their meaning and their effect on the societies in which they occurred.
-From the so-called Baader-Meinhof Gang to ‘Soviet Hippies’, from Berlin 1953 to Prague 1968, one of the exciting aspects of the course for me is that opens up an exploration of the worlds of the Eastern Bloc, and explores resistance movements on the other side of the Iron Curtain.
+From the so-called Baader-Meinhof Gang to ‘Soviet Hippies’, from Berlin 1953 to Prague 1968, one of the exciting aspects of the course for me is that it opens up an exploration of the worlds of the Eastern Bloc, and explores resistance movements on the other side of the Iron Curtain.

 For more information click here.